-3.6.3.4.4.1 Accessibility of the Clinical Care Coordinator

-- 3.6.3.4.4.1.1 The Contractor shall provide members and/or member representatives with adequate information in order to be able to contact their clinical care coordinator or the Contractor's member services information line for assistance, including what to do in cases of emergencies and/or after hours. - 3.6.3.4.4.1.2 The Contractor must have a system of back-up clinical care coordinators in place, and members who contact the Contractor when their clinical care coordinator is unavailable must be given the opportunity to be referred to a back-up clinical care coordinator for assistance. - 3.6.3.4.4.1.3 The Contractor shall ensure that clinical care coordinators respond to messages from members, member representatives, State agency representatives (e.g., DSAMH care managers) and providers within one business day.

-3.6.3.4.4.2 Initial outreach to the member

-- 3.6.3.4.4.2.1 Within 15 business days of a member being identified as eligible for Level 2 clinical care coordination, the assigned clinical care coordinator must initiate contact with the member or member representative.
+- 3.6.2.11.4 Accessibility of the Clinical Care Coordinator and Initial Outreach to the Member - 3.6.2.11.4.1 Accessibility of the Clinical Care Coordinator - 3.6.2.11.4.1.1 The Contractor shall provide members and member representatives with adequate information in order to be able to contact their clinical care coordinator and the Contractor's member services information line for assistance, including what to do in cases of emergencies and/or after hours. - 3.6.2.11.4.1.2 The Contractor must have a system of back-up clinical care coordinators in place, and members who contact the Contractor when their clinical care coordinator is unavailable must be given the opportunity to be referred to a back-up clinical care coordinator for assistance. - 3.6.2.11.4.1.3 The Contractor shall ensure that clinical care coordinators respond to messages from members, member representatives, State agency representatives (e.g., DSAMH care managers and DDDS case managers) and providers within one business day. - 3.6.2.11.4.2 Initial outreach to the member - 3.6.2.11.4.2.1 Within 15 business days of a member being identified as eligible for Level 2 clinical care coordination, the assigned clinical care coordinator must initiate contact with the member or member representative.
 The Contractor shall make at least five outreach attempts to contact each newly identified Level 2 member within the first 90 calendar days of his/her initial identification as Level 2 eligible.
-The five outreach attempts shall be documented and must include at least one face-to-face outreach attempt. - 3.6.3.4.4.2.2 If the Contractor is unable to contact the member within 90 calendar days or if the member opts out of the care coordination program, the Contractor shall note all outreach attempts in the clinical record and/or the member's desire to opt out and close the case except for members identified in 3.6.3.4.4.2.3 - 3.6.3.4.4.2.3 If the Contractor is unable to reach a member identified as High Risk for Behavioral Health or Substance Use Disorder, the Contractor shall outreach to DMMA, DSAMH, or any other agencies or providers that service the member prior to closing.
+The five outreach attempts shall be documented and must continue throughout the 90 day period and include at least one face-to-face outreach attempt. - 3.6.2.11.4.2.2 If the Contractor is unable to contact the member within 90 calendar days or if the member opts out of the care coordination program, the Contractor shall note all outreach attempts in the clinical record and/or the member's desire to opt out and close the case except for members identified in 3.6.3.4.4.2.3. - 3.6.2.11.4.2.3 If the Contractor is unable to reach a member identified as High Risk for Behavioral Health or Substance Use Disorder, the Contractor shall outreach to DMMA,

+DSAMH, DDDS, or any other agencies or providers that service the member prior to closing.

-3.6.3.4.5 Clinical Care Coordination Member Assessment
+3.6.2.11.5 Clinical Care Coordination Member Assessment